 The day stress finally took me down!

 That’s the day I walked out of work and never went back.

 I can’t even remember how I got to the medical centre, but I do remember that at the end of the conversation with the practise nurse, I was given a diagnosis of depression.
 This was a shock to me and everyone who knew me but now I look back on my life in the run up to that day it’s not really a surprise that I reached the point of burn out.

 From the outside I appeared to have everything; career, family, nice house etc. But on the inside, I was full of negative thoughts which fed self-doubt and continual questions about whether I was doing enough, being enough and achieving enough.
 On top of that, I had a very noisy inner critic and a lack of self-care and self-prioritisation.
 I had also spent far too many years in a relationship which was not right for me.

 And for far too long, I had kept going!

 I was off work for a whole year as I tried to heal my body and my mind.

 I uncovered that years of poor self-care habits, dodgy thinking and stress had led me to that point of burn out.

-I realised that I had felt frustrated about so many things for years.
-But I also realised that I could change!
+I realised that I had been stressed-out for a really long time and not realised.
+But I also understood that I could change!